United Kingdom Parliament (Sovereignty and Jurisdiction over Borders) Bill

 Groups Affected

-- UK Parliament: Increased powers to override EU legislation.
+- Government Ministers and Parliamentarians: They gain enhanced powers to influence and override EU legislation.

 - EU Institutions: The bill directly challenges the authority of EU institutions over the UK.